As an Amazon Associate we earn from qualifying purchases.

 Knowing how often to charge your electric skateboard battery is important if you want to get the most out of it and keep it in good condition.
 The frequency of charging depends on how often you use your electric skateboard: if you use it regularly, then charging it once a week should be enough; if you only ride it on weekends or occasionally, then charging your battery once a month would suffice.

-It’s essential that you follow the manufacturer’s instructions when charging your electric skateboard battery for the first time.
+You must follow the manufacturer’s instructions when charging your electric skateboard battery for the first time.
 This ensures that you understand the process correctly and can charge your battery as necessary without overcharging/undercharging or damaging it.
 So, read the instructions carefully before giving your battery any juice!

 Tips for Increasing Skateboard Battery Life